anoma/namada/README.md

 ## 🧾 Logging

-To change the log level, set `ANOMA_LOG` environment variable to one of:
+To change the log level, set `NAMADA_LOG` environment variable to one of:

 * `error`
 * `warn`